 The jigsaw includes 32 pieces of different flavours as well cones, cups and sundae dishes.
 The puzzle is presented brilliantly in a sturdy box which is a delight to look at, touching on cool U.S diners of the past.
 When opened it becomes a little like a mobile shop sharing specials and flavours on the inside of the box.
 This puzzle would be great for a learning setting as well as for a home game.
 It could be used when role playing different games such as cafes, ice cream vans, shops and more.
 It encourages counting, colour recognition and so much more.
 A brilliant puzzle indeed which is recommended for 2 years old.

 And that brings us to the end of my Bookish and More post.
 A collection of great food connected fun.
 I’m sure you’ll agree this was a rather tasty post.
-He he.

 Disclaimer: All books and games mentioned in this post were received from publishers.
 All words and opinions are entirely my own.
 This post contains affiliate links.